 Bananas are exceptionally vulnerable to many species of nematodes, which can cause damage to roots and corms, retarding growth, and making plants susceptible to toppling.
 Most nematodes but can be controlled through the timely use of nematicides.
 Black weevils will bore into plants and tunnel up through the stem, while banana rust thrips will mar the peel, causing splits that expose developing flesh.

-References: American Phytopathological Society, Purdue University, UC Davis Postharvest Technology website.
+References: American Phytopathological Society, Purdue University, UC Davis Postharvest Technology Center.